Below are the most important websites, books, videos where I discovered what I was dealing with and how to work through the issues I need:

 Where my eyes were really opened, was through the website of Dr. George Simon, as well as his books In Sheep’s Clothing and Character Disturbance

-When I read the list of characteristics displayed by covert-aggressive manipulators I felt like Dr. Simon had at some point met my brother!
+When I read the list of characteristics displayed by covert-aggressive manipulators I felt like Dr. Simon had at some point met the family member I was dealing with.
 As much as manipulators and narcissists feel they are unique and special, they are identical to each other in their tactics.
 They’re clones of one another, predictable and so not unique!

 The information I read saved my sanity.
 Manipulative abuse is insidious, dangerous and almost anyone can fall prey to it, until you learn about their modus operandi and your own vulnerabilities.